 Your treatment plan will be based on many factors: whether you are newly diagnosed or are experiencing a recurrence; the presence of symptoms; your overall health; the aggressiveness of the myeloma; and your goals of treatment, which often include reaching remission by eliminating myeloma cells, controlling tumor growth and pain, and improving your quality of life.

-Be aware that it is common for the treatment strategy you begin with to change.
+It is common for your treatment strategy to change over time.
 Your doctor will continually monitor your condition and make adjustments for a number of reasons.
-Sometimes a therapy becomes less effective as time goes on; other times, a new mutation may be discovered and a different therapy may offer more promise; or you may reach remission, among other things.
-Keep in mind that cancer is a fluid condition that presents many challenges, so flexibility and patience are important.
+Sometimes a therapy becomes less effective as time goes on; other times, a different therapy may offer more promise; or you may reach remission, among other things.
+Keep in mind that cancer is a fluid condition that presents many challenges.

 Drug therapies are commonly used to treat multiple myeloma.
 These therapies are known as systemic because they travel throughout the body.
-They may be delivered orally, intravenously and subcutaneously (beneath the skin) (see Figures 1 and 2).
+They may be delivered orally, intravenously or subcutaneously (by injection under the skin) (see Figures 1 and 2).
 Drug therapies include chemotherapy, immunotherapy, targeted therapy, corticosteroids and bone-modifying drugs.

-Chemotherapy is commonly used for multiple myeloma, and most people receive some form of it.
-It uses drugs to destroy cancer cells by preventing them from growing and dividing.
+Chemotherapy destroys cancer cells by preventing them from growing and dividing.
+It is commonly given for multiple myeloma, and most people receive some form of it.
 It may consist of a single drug or multiple drugs given in combination.
 It may also be combined with other types of treatment.
 Some oral chemotherapy drugs may be taken at home.
 Intravenous (IV) drugs are given in a doctor’s office, clinic or hospital.
-When given as supportive care, chemotherapy may also be used to reduce back pain caused by osteoporosis or compression fractures of the spine.

 Corticosteroids are myeloma cell-fighting drugs that may ease chemotherapy side effects, particularly nausea and vomiting.
 They can be used alone or in combination with chemotherapy.
 Corticosteroids also help reduce inflammation and may offer other benefits.

-Immunotherapy is drug therapy that works with your immune system to help identify and then destroy multiple myeloma cells.
-It may be given by IV or subcutaneously (by injection under the skin).
-The following types of immunotherapy are approved.
+Immunotherapy works with your immune system to help identify and then destroy multiple myeloma cells.
+It may be given by IV or subcutaneously.
+A combination of immunotherapy drugs may also be used to treat amyloidosis.

 - Monoclonal antibodies (mAbs) are made to target specific antigens — in this case, ones found on myeloma cells.
 The mAbs can be made to recognize and attach to proteins and other substances on multiple myeloma and other cells or deliver other therapeutic agents to slow their growth and/or kill them.
 They might also enable your immune system to learn to identify and destroy multiple myeloma cells.

-- Chimeric antigen receptor (CAR) T-cell therapy involves taking a patient’s T-cells and modifying them to recognize and kill multiple myeloma cells (see Figure 4, page 10).
+- Chimeric antigen receptor (CAR) T-cell therapy involves taking a patient’s T-cells and modifying them to recognize and kill multiple myeloma cells (see Figure 5).

-Targeted therapy drugs are used to slow or stop the progression of disease.
+Targeted therapy attacks certain cancer cells and avoids healthy cells, resulting in fewer side effects than with traditional chemotherapy.
 These drugs may be given orally, subcutaneously or by IV.
 They travel throughout the body via the bloodstream looking for specific proteins and tissue environments of myeloma cells.

-The following drugs may be used alone or in combination with corticosteroids, immunomodulators and other therapies:
+The following drugs may be used alone or in combination with other therapies:

 - Angiogenesis inhibitors block new blood vessel growth that feeds myeloma cells.